openstack/glance/doc/source/configuration/configuring.rst

   Optional.
 Default: Not set.

   A string giving the region of the swift service endpoint to use.
-This setting is only used if swift_store_auth_version is ``2``.
   This setting is especially useful for disambiguation if multiple swift services might appear in a service catalog during authentication.

 ``swift_store_endpoint_type``